Computer Science Department

 - Perform original research and present it at a conference

-Whether you take one course or become a major, whether your experience with computers is non-existent or extensive, you will learn, be challenged, and have fun.
+Whether you take one course or become a computer science major, whether your experience with computers is non-existent or extensive, you will learn, be challenged, and have fun.

 View lower bandwidth movie